-Dead Sperm Whale On North Shore To Be Towed Out To Sea
+Dead Sperm Whale On North Shore Towed Out To Sea

 Jason Graziadei •

-The dead sperm whale that washed up on Nantucket's north shore on Sunday will be towed out to sea before Thanksgiving, town manager Libby Gibson announced Wednesday night.
+The dead sperm whale that washed up on Nantucket's north shore on Sunday was towed out to sea on Friday by the tugboat Lucinda Smith following an examination by marine mammal experts.

 The carcass of the 50-foot male sperm whale weighs an estimated 104,000 pounds, or 52 tons, and has been the talk of the town since it washed ashore last weekend at the popular 40th Pole beach.